folktizen/olive/README.md

    - Edit `packages/subgraph/bin/config.ts` with the Foundry contract `address` and `startBlock`
    - Update `SUPPORTED_NETWORKS` in `packages/subgraph/bin/build-subgraph.ts`
    - Add relevant `build` and `prepare` commands in `packages/subgraph/package.json`
-3. **Update the UI app:**
+3. **Update the UI web:**
-   - Add tokens for the new chain in `packages/app/models/token/tokens.ts`
+   - Add tokens for the new chain in `packages/web/models/token/tokens.ts`
-   - Add a default token pair in `packages/app/utils/constants.ts`
+   - Add a default token pair in `packages/web/utils/constants.ts`
-   - Update WAGMI chains config in `packages/app/providers/wagmi-config.ts`
+   - Update WAGMI chains config in `packages/web/providers/wagmi-config.ts`
-   - Add common tokens in `packages/app/components/token-picker/constants.ts`
+   - Add common tokens in `packages/web/components/token-picker/constants.ts`
 4. **Try to create a new farm in the UI!**

 ---